mhweber/gis_in_action_r_spatial/_posts/2017-04-18-06-Spatial-Data-Raster.md

 ## Exercise 3
 ### Zonal Statistics

-For this exercise, we'll use both the SRTM data from earlier and we'll grab some NLCD data for Oregon from Oregon Explorer (I've subset the full state NLCD and posted as a zip file on class files folder):
+For this exercise, we'll use both the SRTM data from earlier and we'll grab some NLCD data for Oregon from the [Oregon Spatial Data Library](http://spatialdata.oregonexplorer.info/geoportal/catalog/main/home.page) (I've subset the full state NLCD and posted as a zip file on class files folder):

 First, let's try calculating some zonal statistics using a couple Oregon counties as our 'zones' and our SRTM data from before as our value raster.